Robert Fogel

 Robert William Fogel (/ˈfoʊgəl/; July 1, 1926 – June 11, 2013) was an American economic historian and winner (with Douglass North) of the 1993 Nobel Memorial Prize in Economic Sciences.
 As of his death, he was the Charles R. Walgreen Distinguished Service Professor of American Institutions and director of the Center for Population Economics (CPE) at the University of Chicago's Booth School of Business.
-He is best known as an advocate of new economic history (cliometrics) – the use of quantitative methods in history.
+He is best known as an advocate of cliometrics, an approach to history emphasizing the use of quantitative methods.